CST339/blogsite/README.md

 3. Open the `BlogsiteApplication.java` file and select the play icon in the top right of VSCode
 4. Type localhost:8080 into the URL address bar of any web browser on the device

+## How to setup the database

+Run the .dll file in this root directory in MySql Workbench or use MAMP and run it as a SQL query.
+Be sure the ports match in the `application.properties` file.

 ## How to Contribute

 It's best to fork the repository and make commmits there to eventually be merged to this repository